-Specs and costs: An AC screen is typically 3-sided, about 40 inches high, and freestanding — you’ll want to be able to move it easily when it comes time to service your HVAC.
-For about $100, you can make a screen yourself using weather-resistant cedar or pressure-treated wood to build 3 frames, and filling each frame with plastic or pressure-treated lattice.
+Specs and costs: An AC screen is typically three-sided, about 40 inches high, and freestanding — you’ll want to be able to move it easily when it comes time to service your HVAC.
+For about $100, you can make a screen yourself using weather-resistant cedar or pressure-treated wood to build three frames, and filling each frame with plastic or pressure-treated lattice.

 Tools: Hammer; saw; cordless drill/driver; measuring tape; galvanized wood screws.

-Time: Build it yourself in 4-6 hours.
-Install pre-made fencing in 1-2 hours.
+Time: Build it yourself in four to six hours.
+Install pre-made fencing in one to two hours.